Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: Introduction

 exists, and takes values in $\{-\infty\}\cup\mathbb{R}$, where $S_n(\om):=A_n(\om)A_{n-1}(\om)\cdots A_1(\om)$.
 The sub-additive ergodic theorem implies that the limit

 exists $\mP$-almost surely, and equals the Lyapunov exponent when the finite expectation condition $\mE[\log^+ \|A(\om)\|]<\infty$ holds.

-The next four sections will lay out the definitions and fundamental properties for the transfer operators. \Cref{sec:proj.act} aims at proving the existence of a uniformly contracting domain, stated as \autoref{cor:choice.nbhd.complex}.
-This is required for defining the function space $ \mathcal{G} $.
-In \Cref{sec:contraction} we prove the contraction property of positive matrices under different metrics on the projective space. \Cref{sec:mkv.to} defines the basic transfer operators, including the description of the relevant function spaces, leading up to the crucial spectral results, most importantly a Perron--Frobenius--Ruelle theorem, collected in \autoref{thm:spec.M}.
-These results are then extended in \Cref{sec:pmt.mkv.to} to the parametrised family of transfer operators, with the corresponding results in \autoref{thm:spec.L}.
-The extension of Pollicott's algorithm can then be stated and proved in \Cref{sec:alg}.
+The next three sections will lay out the definitions and fundamental properties for the transfer operators. \Cref{sec:proj.act} aims at proving the existence of a uniformly contracting domain, stated as \autoref{cor:choice.nbhd.complex}.
+This is required for defining the function space $ \mathcal{G} $. \Cref{sec:mkv.to} defines the basic transfer operators, including the description of the relevant function spaces, leading up to the crucial spectral results, most importantly a Perron--Frobenius--Ruelle theorem, collected in \autoref{thm:spec.M}.
+These results are then extended in \Cref{sec:ana.perturb.to} to the parametrised family of transfer operators, with the corresponding results in \autoref{thm:ana.perturb.Lt}.
+The extension of Bai-Pollicott algorithm can then be stated and proved in \Cref{sec:alg}.

-We had set ourselves the goal of fully generalising Pollicott's algorithm to Markovian sequences of random invertible (rather than positive) matrices.
-This has not been fully achieved.
-The present article describes the framework for generalising the algorithm to Markovian sequences of positive matrices.
-In the subsequent article \cite{TO}, we consider Markovian products of general invertible matrices, but in that general setting there is no formula of equivalent simplicity to Pollicott's.
-What is proved therethat, if the matrix set satisfies the strong irreducibility and the contracting property, then after properly choosing the new function space $\mathcal{G}$ defined on $\Omega^+\times\proj{d-1}$ (where $\Omega^+$ denotes the one-sided full shift space) and defining the corresponding transfer operator in the following form
+The present article describes the framework for generalizing Bai-Pollicott algorithm to Markovian sequences of positive matrices.
+One might wish for a more full generalization of Bai-Pollicott algorithm, to Markovian sequences of random invertible (rather than positive) matrices.
+It is not clear what form such a generalization might take.
+In the subsequent article \cite{TO}, we consider Markovian products of general invertible matrices, but in that general setting there is no formula of equivalent simplicity to Bai-Pollicott algorithm.
+What is proved there is that, if the matrix set satisfies the strong irreducibility and the contracting property, then after properly choosing the new function space $\mathcal{G}$ defined on $\Omega^+\times\proj{d-1}$ (where $\Omega^+$ denotes the one-sided full shift space) and defining the corresponding transfer operator in the following form

 the spectral properties still hold.
 That is, when $g(\omega,x)=-t\log\|M(\omega)x\| \ (t\in\mathbb{C})$ the transfer operator $\cL_g$ has an isolated and simple top eigenvalue $\lambda(t)$, and $\lambda'(0)=\gamma$.